lamsremi/pyDecisionTree/README.md

 ## Motivation

-The purposes of this exercice are to :
-* gain a better understanding on how does decision tree work.
+The purpose of this exercice is to gain a better understanding on how decision tree are built.

-* practice python programming.
-* practice scikit-learn framework implementation.
+It is also a valuable exercice to practice programming skills.
+2 important python concepts are used in this implementation : class (decision node, leaf and question) for modeling the tree and recursion for building it.

 ## Code structure